-During the 2020 calendar year, we had the below noted violation(s) of drinking water regulations.
+During the 2024 calendar year, we had the below noted violation(s) of drinking water regulations.

-Compliance Period Analyte Comments No Violations Occurred in the Calendar Year of 2020
+Compliance Period Analyte Comments No Violations Occurred in the Calendar Year of 2024 were found in more samples than allowed and this was a warning of potential problems.